'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 "I've learned to err on the side of caution," Schumacher said.
 "You know, to wear a condom if someone else wants to, wear gloves, to do what is safer or what seems safe, even if I may not agree."

 When the coronavirus started spreading, he started washing his hands diligently and wore a mask before it was widely recommended.
-He always carries hand sanitizer, and he says the same is true for his 31 housemates who are also HIV-positive.
+He always carries hand sanitizer, and he said the same is true for his 31 housemates who are also HIV-positive.
 The group shares a community house in San Francisco.
-Fortunately no one has tested positive for COVID-19.
+Fortunately, no one has tested positive for the coronavirus.

-"We think we had the training to do better in this pandemic," said Jesus Guillen, of San Francisco.
+"We think we had the training to do better in this pandemic," said Jesus Guillen of San Francisco.
 "We have experience at many of these things.
 We know how to push past barriers."

 For example, even though Guillen loves to socialize, he didn't balk when officials announced the stay-at-home directive because he understands all too well what's at stake.
 Over the years, the tall flamboyant Latino has lost many close friends, including his first American lover whom he met soon after crossing the Mexican border in 1984.